ci1xgk/Fellowship_Webpage/metrics.md

 This metric gives an idea of whether the model has the tendency to overpredict the flood extent.
 In this sense, a cell that is wet in model data but dry in benchmark data is regarded as *false alarm*.
 Therefore, F can range from 0 (none of the model data cells are false alarms) to 1 (all of the model data cells are false alarms).

-The **Critical Success Index (C)** extends on both H and F to create a combined criteria that accounts for both underprediction and overprediction:
+The **Critical Success Index (C)** is a composite measure, which combines H and F and allows for simpler overall comparison of performance:

 ````
 C = M1B1 / (M1B1 + M0B1 + M1B0)